-Figure 1 shows a RAWE machine made of a tensegrity structure (helix) of unstretched length $L_0$ that transmits the torque 70 generated by a set of blades to a generator on the ground.
-The slenderness of the tensegrity structure, i.e. being its length much larger than the characteristic length of its cross-section, suggests to use some approximations that help to simplify the mathematical analysis.
-In particular, we use Cosserat theory and only compute the evolution of the position vector of the central line of the helix and an additional angle that orientates the cross-section, which is assumed unshearable.
-These two variables are called $\mathbf{r}(s,t)$ and $\alpha(s,t)$ , with $0 \le s \le L_0$ and t as the unstretched arc-length and time, respectively.
-Taking the helix as a

-1-dimensional Cosserat rod with an unshearable cross-section has the advantage of simplifying extraordinarily the model while allowing to capture the axial deformation, the bending and the twisting of the helix.
-An inertial frame of reference $S_E$ with origin at the generator, plane $x_E - y_E$ spanning the ground, and the $z_E$ -axis pointing downwards is introduced.
-We call $i_E$ , $j_E$ and $k_E$ to the units vectors along the three axes of frame $S_E$ .
-Therefore, r(0,t) = 0 is the origin of $S_E$ and $r(L_0,t) = r_T$ is the position vector of the hub of the blades (point T in Fig. 1).
-In this work, we use bold characters to denote vectors, and bold
+Figure 1 shows a RAWE machine made of a tensegrity structure (helix) of unstretched length L_0 that transmits the torque generated by a set of blades to a generator on the ground.
+The slenderness of the tensegrity structure, i.e., with its length being much larger than the characteristic length of its cross section, suggests using some approximations that help to simplify the mathematical analysis.
+In particular, we use Cosserat theory and only compute the evolution of the position vector of the central line of the helix and an additional angle that orients the cross section, which is assumed to be unshearable.
+These two variables are called r(s, t) and $\alpha(s, t)$, where $0 \le s \le L_0$ and t are the unstretched arc length and time, respectively.
+Taking the helix as a one-dimensional Cosserat rod with an unshearable cross section has the advantage of extraordinarily simplifying the model while allowing us to capture the axial deformation, the bending of the helix, and the twisting of the helix.
+An inertial frame of reference S_E with its origin at the generator, plane $x_E - y_E$ spanning the ground, and the z_E axis pointing downwards are introduced.
+We call i_E , j_E , and k_E to the unit vectors along the three axes of frame S_E .
+Therefore, r(0, t) = 0 is the origin of S_E , and $r(L_0, t) = r_T$ is the position vector of the hub of the blades (point T in Fig. 1).
+In this work, we use bold-italic characters to denote vectors, and bold-roman characters to denote matrices.